francoiskroll/cutter/README.md

 For filtering, alignFilterBack uses **filterBam.command**, which can also be used alone.

-Reference should in fasta format, all in lowercase, except PAM (if any) in uppercase.
+Reference should be in fasta format, all in lowercase, except PAM (if any) in uppercase.
 Multiple PAMs are supported.
 e.g. file _cog1Ex12.fa_, which is:
 ```
 > cog1Ex12